fraol0912/ssc-times/content/articles/the-stick-men.md

 author: Lidya Gebretsadik and kirubel Girma
 authorPic: /photo_2021-01-30_14-20-39.jpg
 ---
-\    ***The Stick-men***
+  ***The Stick-men***

  "I'm not that hungry dad" Filimon said,sitting across his father.
 He and his family were eating at his aunt's restaurant as they always do on epiphany.
 It was a family tradition.

-       "you barley had a bite! " said his father mid chew."This is your dinner, you need to eat something "he swallowed.

-"I could eat a samosas.." the boy suggested. "well they don't serve that here now, do they?" his father replied.
+"You barley had a bite! " said his father mid chew."This is your dinner, you need to eat something "he swallowed."I could eat a samosas.." the boy suggested. "well they don't serve that here now, do they?" his father replied.
 "I know a vendor who sells samosas down by the church" his aunt said as she served their drinks with a clank.
 She always did the serving when it's them.
 "Go get yourself some, hun" she smiled sliding him a 20.
 That was the last time he saw Rosa smile.
 "I want to go too!" shrieked his 9 year old little sister beside him.
 Betty was never separated from her brother.
 "Now now,you both know it's not good for..."
 "Leave them be, Alem" his wife interrupted "Go on you two..
 And be quick about it."

 Walking to the church, Filimon had to make a few stops as his sister loved her reflection.
 She would pause when they get near a building, adjust her dress, make faces at her brother's twin and keep on skipping.
 When she stopped for the 6th time, he could see a group of men chanting and singing behind them.
 They had their sticks as usual but something felt different this time.
 Were they this many last year?
 He saw a glimmer of silver at one of the men's belt as it shone against the setting sun.
 He turned to examine it better but stopped as he felt his sister tug at him. "samosas!!" she pointed.